PalakSwarnkar/Online-Retails-SQL-Project-/README.md

 #  Online Retail Sales

-##  Project Type
-**SQL Data Analysis Project**

----

-##  Tools Used
-- **PostgreSQL** – Data cleaning, transformation, and analysis
-- **Power BI** – Interactive dashboards and visual storytelling

----

-##  Dataset
-**Online Retail Dataset**
-Transaction-level e-commerce data containing invoices, product details, quantities, unit prices, customer IDs, timestamps, countries, and return transactions (negative quantities).

----

-##  Project Overview
 This project is an end-to-end SQL-based analysis of an e-commerce retail dataset aimed at uncovering **sales performance, customer behavior, product risks, and revenue leakage**.
-The objective was to transform raw transactional data into meaningful insights that support data-driven business decisions.
+The objective was to transform raw transactional data into meaningful insights that support data-driven business decisions using a real-world **raw dataset** sourced from Kaggle.

 ---